Nags Head NC - The Ultimate Visitors Guide

 Sure, you can dig small holes on the beach, but they must not be left unattended for any period of time at night, or for more than one hour during the day.
 Holes can become a hazard for beachgoers and animals as well as ocean rescue members that patrol up and down the beach during the day.

 Best Time to Visit Nags Head NC

-The demand for lodging is greatest during the summer, with rental rates for homes, condos, and hotels at their peak - especially during the July 4th to mid-August timeframe.
+The demand for lodging is most significant during the summer, with rental rates for homes, condos, and hotels at their peak - especially during the July 4th to mid-August timeframe.
 Many rental homes are only available for lease during the summer.

 Facts About Nags Head NC

 On November 24, 1877, the U.S. man-of-war steamer Huron came ashore just north of Jockey's Ridge.
-A total of 103 sailors lost their lives that day - one of the worst shipwrecks in the history of the coast.
+A total of 103 sailors lost their lives that day - one of the worst shipwrecks in the coast’s history.

 Nags Head was named the #1 family-friendly beach by TripAdvisor® in 2007.
-The town usually receives numerous awards from different travel publications each year.
+In addition, the town usually receives numerous awards from different travel publications each year.